 7. YOU'RE STILL NOT SURE

-Often we are not 100% sure about anything . . . even taxes (I know people who never pay them) and death (I believe we're all eternal spirits).
+Often we are not 100% sure about anything . . . even taxes and death.
+I know people who never pay taxes, and I believe we're all eternal spirits.
+So maybe even the certainty of taxes and death can be questioned.
 Joseph Campbell said, "If the path before you is clear, you're probably on someone else's."
-It may be time to schedule an appointment . . . or you could just keeping read more musings . . .
+It may be time to schedule a free coaching appointment . . . or you could just keep read more musings . . .

 #emotionalintelligence #lifecoaching #leadership #leadershipdevelopmentcoaching #management #managementdevelopment #personaldevelopment #grow #humanresources